 I am an executive coach, lifecoach and facilitator.
-I am both creative and corporate and use my background in psychology, my experience of 12 years of consulting and working with business people in Japan, Asia and UK to provide an inclusive life and executive coaching experience.
+I am both creative and corporate and use my background in Human Psychology and Biology, my experience of 12 years of consulting, and working with business people in Japan, Asia and UK to provide an inclusive life and executive coaching experience.
 I have a passion for style and am curious about doing things differently and stylish people who do things differently.
 I help Clever Rebels and Curious Corporates with personal or organisational changes and challenges or with simply enjoying life or work a bit more.
 People and organisations who work with me know that life is all life; whether it be work, personal and everything in-between.
 And they do it with their own style.
 I work with people’s stories, how they tell them and how they are crafting and living their business and personal life.
 I want you to have a better experience of like and work.
 To create a more truthful, honest and sustainable experience.
 That benefits you, your company or organisation and the people and society that surrounds you.

 “Thank you.
 I’m feeling energetic and excited for the first time in ages.
 My mind is buzzing with possibilities.”

 “Sarah specialises in stories.
 A truth seeker.
 A truth teller.
 Unapologetic.
 Committed.
 Invaluable.
 I don’t take a step without her.”

 I do this through executive coaching, business and skills workshops, communication preferences and psychometrics (Certified practitioner in Lumina Spark® and Saville Wave® and Aptitude Assessments), and corporate consultation.
 12 years working in corporations in Asia has helped me spot repetitive behaviours that make some people happy high-performing superstars and others kind of falling short of their potential (hint; stories, reasons, responsibility)

 Examples of people I work with include:

 - VP car manufacturer subsidiary

 - HR director, finance industry

 - Entertainment executive